 We’ve used a buy and resell strategy for most big ticket items instead of storing stuff.
-For example, we bought a nice fisher price swing for $50, then sold it for $50 4 months later when baby outgrew it.
-Or my friends and I would all pass around a swing or jumperoo because the babies often only use each large item for 2-4 months.
+For example, we bought a nice fisher price swing for $50, then sold it for $50 four months later when baby outgrew it.
+Alternatively, my friends and I would all pass around a swing or jumperoo because the babies often only use each large item for 2-4 months.

-Don’t forget to take stuff you buy used off your registry.
+Don’t forget to take stuff you purchase secondhand off your registry.

 *I’d buy anything used except a carseat!

 1. Bassinet/ Portable Bed